 As the home of the University of Iowa, Iowa City sees a large influx of people moving to town each year.
 Many become first-time renters in our City.

 To make this experience a little less daunting, we have compiled a list of helpful tips people should know before, during, and after renting a property.
+Watch this rental guide video and follow the tips below.

 Be aware when shopping for